xinntao/Real-ESRGAN/README.md

 <!---------------------------------- Projects that use Real-ESRGAN --------------------------->
 ## 🧩 Projects that use Real-ESRGAN

-&nbsp;&nbsp;&nbsp;&nbsp;👋 If you develop/use Real-ESRGAN in your projects, welcome to let me know.
+If you develop/use Real-ESRGAN in your projects, welcome to let me know.

 - NCNN-Android: [RealSR-NCNN-Android](https://github.com/tumuyan/RealSR-NCNN-Android) by [tumuyan](https://github.com/tumuyan)
 - VapourSynth: [vs-realesrgan](https://github.com/HolyWu/vs-realesrgan) by [HolyWu](https://github.com/HolyWu)